djalbat/easy/README.md

 var body = Body.fromDOMElement(document.getElementsByTagName('body')[0]);
 ```

+If constructors take handlers or other arguments you can pass these to `fromHTML()` and `fromDOMElement()` methods.

 Note that in the second case the `document` is the global document reference, not EasyUI's `document` singleton.

-If constructors take change or click handlers you can pass these to `fromHTML()` methods.

 ### Cloning elements